joelpurra/recap/talks/net-neutrality-europe.md

     - Creative ideas only works once; they now use a digital fax machine instead of a paper one.
     - Examples from Telecom Single Market.
       - Making friends.
 There are enemies.
+      - Hard work pays off.
-      - Draft text acknowledges La Quadrature du Net, EDRi, Access Now.
+      - (At least one) draft text acknowledges La Quadrature du Net, EDRi, Access Now.
   # Be clear about your demands.
       - Ask for something realistic.
       - First reading text was fine.